eums/website/index.markdown

 ## Who are we?

-The Edinburgh University Music Society is widely regarded as one of Scotland&rsquo;s leading student music organisations&mdash;not only in its standard of performance, but also in its involvement with the wider community through education projects and fundraising concerts.
+The Edinburgh University Music Society is widely regarded as one of Scotland's leading student music organisations&mdash;not only in its standard of performance, but also in its involvement with the wider community through education projects and fundraising concerts.

 The Society consists of three ensembles, altogether numbering around 300 people.
 We perform at least six times per year, in addition to running